LGBTQ+ families working with NDIS providers

-This includes when:
+This includes when you’re:

-- you work with service providers
+- working with NDIS providers

 - use language and forms that include or recognise same-sex relationships and non-binary gender identities.

-You can also ask NDIS service providers directly about whether they’re culturally safe and inclusive.
+You can also ask NDIS providers directly about whether they’re culturally safe and inclusive.
 For example, you could ask them: